 In the extreme, none of these roles is healthy.
 They are what Karpman calls the drama triangle.
 Having learned to recognize them for what they are and stop playing them, has taken me the better part of 37 years.
 Now I see others play them.
 I see them everywhere, day in and day out.
 Hollywood, my friends and of course I remember them in the original model, my parents.
 When I realised what I was doing, I started to question why we did it.
 My discovery kick-started a investigatory path into our biology…

 Because it is always.
 Always.
-A matter of self-protection, or indeed what we believe to be self-protection… which is why sometimes it seems counter intuitive.
+A matter of self-protection, or indeed what we believe to be self-protection… which is why stopping playing it seems counter intuitive.

 As children we use these roles to protect ourselves, after all as a child we are truly dependent on our rescuers.
 We also learn them from our society and our parents as they play out their survival mechanisms – their defense systems – as they have done since childhood.
 We are so often children in adults clothing, walking around having relationships with one another and acting out our protection mechanisms in the drama triangle.
 Victim.
 Persecutor.
 Rescuer.